 I pass the bottles without pausing and, following the rope, struggle up the last pitches towards the summit.
 At noon I am finally on the spacious, even, windless, perfect summit plateau of Ama Dablam.
 The Austrian duo, another climber and our Sherpas are on the summit with me.
 People take pictures, laugh, have snacks… I try to do the same and to look less drained than I really am; I force myself to feel the joy I expected to feel but there’s only a small spark of contentment which is growing cold, too.
 Getting back on my feet, I stare at Mt.
 Everest in the distance and at all the other peaks I would have smiled at familiarly if only I wasn’t blinded by fatigue.
 I sit back down again sensing that I will not make it down Ama Dablam: my neck and spirit broke under the weight of Mother’s Necklace.

-‘Chop-chop,’ I say as cheerfully as I can and clip my safety karabiner back into the fixed line.
-Yet, resolve is not enough to get down: one actually has to move their arms and legs to achieve that – problematic, if they have no strength left at all.
-Nothing.
+‘Chop-chop,’ I say as cheerfully as I can, clipping my safety karabiner back into the fixed line.
+Yet, resolve is not enough to get down: one actually has to move their arms and legs to achieve that – which is problematic if they have no strength left at all.
+None.
 At all.

 ‘Mila!’
 Dorje is calling, ‘Mila, come on!’